-Amendments to Employment Agreements
+Amendments to Pre-2013 Employment Agreements

 On December 31, 2011, Messrs.
 Michael Mathews and Brad Powers, our Chief Executive Officer and then Chief Marketing Officer, respectively, entered into amendments to their Employment Agreements waiving 50% of their salaries that would have otherwise accrued (\$62,500 each).
 Additionally, effective January 1, 2012, they agreed to defer 50% of their base salaries until such time as Mr. Mathews or our Board determine that we have sufficient cash flow to pay the previously agreed upon amount.
 As of August 31, 2012, these executives and our Board agreed to continue deferring their salaries until December 31, 2012.
-Separately, Mr. David Garrity, our Chief Financial Officer, effective April 1, 2012 deferred 40% of his base salary.
+Separately, Mr. David Garrity, our former Chief Financial Officer and current Executive Vice President, Corporate Development, effective April 1, 2012 deferred 40% of his base salary.
 At the same date, Mr. Michael Mathews deferred 60% of his base salary.
 In consideration for deferring their salaries, Messrs.
 Mathews, Powers and Garrity were granted 288,911, 255,773 and 136,008 fully-vested five-year stock options, respectively, exercisable at \$0.35 per share to settle deferred salaries.